Qantas flight turns back after tire explodes midair

 The plane was heading from Brisbane to the eastern city of Mackay on Sunday when a nitrogen-filled tire exploded, damaging part of the wing, according to CNN affiliate Seven News.

-It was forced to burn fuel and circle above Queensland's eastern Sunshine Coast for an hour and a half before touching down back in Brisbane.
+The jet was forced to burn fuel and circle above Queensland's eastern Sunshine Coast for an hour and a half before touching down back in Brisbane.
 All 76 passengers on board were safe.

 Passengers told Seven News they heard a big bang, and that the pilot announced it was a tire explosion.